Zavy86/docker-course/topics/09-entrypoint-cmd/README.md

 The second allows you to set a fixed command, which still lets the user add parameters or arguments related to that command.
 This is more useful for images that contain a single program.

-Let’s see them in action...
+Let's see them in action...

 ***

-Let’s take the Dockerfile we created in the previous chapter and modify it:
+Let's take the Dockerfile we created in the previous chapter and modify it:

 ```shell
 $ nano Dockerfile